holos-aafc/Holos/README.md

 Once information is entered into the program, Holos estimates carbon dioxide, nitrous oxide and methane emissions.
 The sources of emissions include enteric fermentation and manure management, cropping systems and energy use.
 Carbon storage and loss from lineal tree plantings and changes in land use and management are also estimated.
 The result is a greenhouse gas emission estimate for the whole farm that can help the user identify ways to reduce farm emissions.

 We welcome feedback from researchers, farmers and industry to help us improve this software.
 For more information on Holos, please contact Holos@agr.gc.ca.

+# License

+Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the <a href="https://github.com/holos-aafc/Holos/blob/main/LICENSE" target="_blank">GNU General Public License (GPLv3)</a>.

+The Canada wordmark and related graphics associated with this distribution are protected under trademark law and copyright law.
+No permission is granted to use them outside the parameters of the Government of Canada's corporate identity program.
+For more information, see <a href="https://www.canada.ca/en/treasury-board-secretariat/topics/government-communications/federal-identity-requirements.html" target="_blank">Federal identity requirements</a>.